cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 when physical memory reaches a critically low point and processes Now, very few modern OS: moved from memory to swap space to free memory.
 More systems: combine swapping with virtual memory techniques and swap pages, not necessarily entire processes.
-In fact, some systems now use the terms “swapping” and “paging” togeter.
+In fact, some systems now use the terms “swapping” and “paging” together.
 Swap-Space Management low-level task of the OS.
 Virtual memory uses secondary storage space as an extension of main memory.
 Since drive access is much slower than memory access, using swap-space significantly decreases system performance.
 The main goal for swap space: provide best throughput for virtual memory system.
 11.6.1 Swap-Space Use